nasa/puma/README.md

 - 16-32 GB of ram for medium simulations (800<sup>3</sup> range)
 - 32+ GB of ram for large simulations (above 1000<sup>3</sup>)

+### Linux Specific Requirements
+Many linux distributions come with built in development tools, and others to do.
+Before beginning the installation, make sure that the following are installed:
+- gcc
+- g++
+- make
+- git

+To see if they are installed, run each in a terminal window.
+If they are not installed, a message will appear saying "Command 'INPUT' not found".
+In Ubuntu, each of these can be isntalled by the following commands:
+- sudo apt-get install git
+- sudo apt-get install build-essential

+The build-essential installation will isntall gcc, g++, and make.
+On Fedora based distributions, they can be installed using yum:
+- sudo yum group install git
+- sudo yum group install "Development Tools"

+It is also recommended that the following be run, in case your system does not have the necessary GL libraries:
+- sudo apt-get install mesa-common-dev (for Ubuntu)
+- sudo yum install mesa-libGL-devel (For Fedora/CentOS)

 ## Installation

 Download the project and unzip it (or alternatively "git clone" it); then open a terminal and navigate into the project root folder.
 If on a Mac, execute "bash" to make sure the bash shell is active.
 Then run: